-In 2004 Ag-Air Systems recognized the importance of marketing all of their technical and engineering capabilities beyond the agricultural industry, and was officially recognized as Kawak Aviation Technologies.
-Inspired by the geography of Central Oregon and the many buttes and the Chinook Indian word “to fly”, the name “Kawak” became official.
-This same year Kawak introduced its first hydraulic hover pump.
-To this day the Kawak Hover Refill Pump remains as the highest flowing unit available for medium helicopters.
+In 2004, Ag-Air Systems recognized the importance and potential of marketing an ever expanding set of capabilities, and chose a new and unique name.
+Inspired by the geography of Central Oregon and Chinook Indian word Kawak (ka-wa’k) meaning “to fly”, the name Kawak Aviation Technologies became official.
+This same year Kawak introduced our first High output hydraulic hover pump.
+To this day the Kawak Hover Refill Pump remains the highest flowing available for medium helicopters by producing 2000GPM.

-In 2005 , Kawak was awarded a STC for a firefighting water tank, on the Kaman K-1200 helicopter.
-Also in 2005, Ag-Air successfully completed an STC application for a system to scoop water in flight called the “Sea Snorkel” for a CH54B helicopter.
+In 2005, Kawak was awarded an STC for a firefighting water tank on the Kaman K-1200 helicopter.
+Also in 2005, Kawak completed an STC for a system to scoop water in forward flight called the “Sea Snorkel” for a CH54B helicopter.

 In 2007, Kawak developed and manufactured a custom 400hz electric motor driven hydraulic power unit used to open the main cargo door in a Boeing 757-200 aircraft which have been converted to haul cargo.

 Today, while still actively involved in the agricultural aviation market, Kawak has expanded into a full-service aviation-engineering and manufacturing company with customers that span from agriculture to unmanned aviation.
-Kawak continues to develop and integrate several highly specialized aerospace engineering projects for the Military/Defense and Unmanned Aerial Vehicle sectors.
+Kawak continues to develop and integrate highly specialized aerospace engineering projects for the Military/Defense, Unmanned Aerial Vehicle, and the Private sectors.